Skip to main content

 • Tourist Visa (Multiple): USD 200 (~AED 734)

-Processing times are equally variable — from instant border entry for visa-exempt nationals, to 3 to 5 business days for eVOA approvals, to up to 15 working days for tourist visas during peak travel season.
+Processing times are equally variable — from instant border entry for visa-exempt nationals, to 3 to 5 business days for eVOA approvals, to up to 15 working days for tourist e-Visas during peak travel season.

 This guide provides a completely transparent, dirham-by-dirham breakdown of every cost involved in getting your Thailand visa from Dubai, along with accurate processing time data so you can plan your trip with confidence.